CoolCoder1111/Programming-Repository/README.md

 Filename: PasswordLogic.pdf
 Description: It is a flowchart containing the process of how a password works by demonstrating if a number the user input into the program is greater than 100.

+Filename: Python.png
+Description: It is a image of code I made to determine if the number the user inputs is greater than, less than, or equal to 100.